Mikejo5000/vsts-docs-pr/docs/work/kanban/filter-kanban-board.md

 ::: moniker range="tfs-2013"
 > [!NOTE]
 > Filtering of the Kanban board is not a supported feature in TFS 2013.
-Consider upgrading to TFS 2015 or later version.
+Consider upgrading to a later TFS version.
 ::: moniker-end

 ::: moniker range="vsts || >= tfs-2015 <= tfs-2018"